basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-MDC.md

 Enterprise.
 </div>

-Configuration of Multi-Datacenter Replication in Riak CS requires the addition of a new setting to the `app.config` configuration file for all Riak CS and Riak Enterprise nodes which are part of the Riak CS cluster.
+Configuratin Multi-Datacenter Replication in Riak CS requires the addition of a new group of settings to the `app.config` configuration file for all Riak CS and Riak Enterprise nodes that are part of the Riak CS cluster.

 ## Riak Enterprise Configuration